 Farmers will receive specialised support from Industry Technology Coordinators to select IoT solutions from the catalogue to match their on-farm needs.

-Understanding gaps in what the IoT technology market offers and what farmers want from IoT will be a valuable lesson of the trial for both farmers and for IoT providers.
+Understanding gaps in what IoT technology is on offer and what farmers want from IoT will be a valuable lesson of the trial for both farmers and IoT providers.

 Why aren’t emerging or cutting-edge technologies included in the catalogue?

 The trial is supporting farmers to invest in IoT technology currently available in agriculture to realise the benefits currently on offer from on-farm IoT.

 Why can’t farmers use the grant money to buy technology of their choice?

 We’ve taken this approach because in the lead up to the trial, Victorian farmers told Agriculture Victoria that being unfamiliar with what technologies are out there and the potential benefits, or being unsure which technology to choose and how to use it, can be a significant barrier to investing in IoT.